marzukia/blog/content/posts/nz-negative-growth-unbiased-analysis.md

 This visualization is something you may have seen frequently on the mainstream news sites.
 It highlights and shows our drastic fall into a recession.
 Without context, you'd be correct to be incredibly alarmed.
 U

-Unlike other countries, New Zealand could return to relative normalcy quickly, so why are we still entering a recession?
+Unlike other countries, New Zealand could quickly return to relative normalcy, so why are we still entering a recession?

 ## Tourism and GDP